Tag: Sheila Swanepoel

 Barbara’s Letter

-. . to old Jewish Harrismith friends
+. . to old Harrismith Jewish friends

 Big sister Barbara Swanepoel Tarr met Rabbi Moshe Silberhaft, the travelling rabbi, who I wrote about some time back.
 He very kindly gave her a book.